More play with triangles

 One way to achieve color movement is to begin with using and modifying vertical lines.

-When working in single colors there are ways to obtain extra slack to make the crossings easier, but using the FI settings makes the knit tighter as in any slip stitch, limiting the use of such measures.
-In addition, returning the needles to the proper preselection position in pattern after the transfers needs to be performed manually.
+When working in single colors, there are ways to obtain extra slack to make the crossings easier, but using the FI settings makes the knit tighter, as in any slip stitch, limiting the use of such measures.
+In addition, returning the needles to the proper preselection position in the pattern after the transfers needs to be performed manually.

 Tracking transfers can be achieved in several ways.
 The needle bed or tape can be marked with water-soluble ink, custom paper needle tapes may be printed to size, or paper strips simply marked and slid under needles in work.